-Advantages of white fillings
+Advantages of Mercury-Free Fillings

 - Amalgam fillings have to be at least two millimeters deep to hold up under chewing.
 They also require that all weak enamel be removed and that there be slight undercuts to help hold the filling in.
 With composites, it is only required to remove the decayed tooth structure, so they are a much more conservative restoration.
-See the photos below to illustrate this.
+See the photos below illustrating this.

 - Composites are very gentle to the tooth.
 With new amalgam fillings, your tooth will likely be extra sensitive to cold for several weeks afterward.

-- White fillings look much nicer.
+- White fillings look much nicer and more natural.

 You can see the difference in how much tooth structure is conserved by doing the white filling.